jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 ```

 # Globals Removal
-To detect the presence and name of globals variables is nice, but it doesn't fix the issue.
+To detect the presence and name of global variables is nice, but it doesn't fix the issue.
 The globals are still here.
 debug.js goes further and helps you track where those globals are used.
-Thus you can change your code to avoid global and be sure you don't miss any spot.
+Thus you can change your code to avoid globals and be sure you don't miss any spot.

-Tracking the usage of globals is a 2 steps process: you have to launch the application twice.
+Tracking the usage of globals is a 2 step process: you have to launch the application twice.
 First you detect the globals as described above and you generate the code needed
 for the usage tracker, then second, you relaunch to collect where those globals are used.